-What is a false breakout and how can you avoid it?
+What is a false breakout and how do you avoid it?

-Avoid one of the most common pitfalls of investing or trading – the false breakout.
+Avoid one of the most common pitfalls trading – the false breakout.
 Find out what a false breakout is and how to avoid being taken in by one.
-Plus, learn how to make the most of real breakout when they happen.
+Plus, learn how to make the most of real breakouts when they happen.

 What is a false breakout?

 A false breakout is a failed breakout – so, before we can unpack one, it’s important to ascertain what a ‘real’ breakout is.

 A breakout is a market movement that happens when an asset class (eg stocks) breaks out of its normal price range, either the support level or resistance level.
 When the market price shoots significantly higher or lower than usual, that’s called a breakout.

 However, in order for something to truly be considered a breakout, this momentum has to be sustained, and can’t simply be a brief uptick in price.
 If a stock or another underlying asset rises out of its support or resistance level, only to revert back down again shortly afterwards, this is what’s known as a false breakout.

 Breaks through (rises above) the resistance level and continues to appreciate in price or breaks through (dips below) the support level and continues to depreciate in price.

 Breaks through (rises above) the resistance level or breaks through (dips below) the support level, but only momentarily – failing to sustain momentum.